shiplco/shipl-sdk/README.md

 const shipl = new Shipl({
     privateKey: "YOUR_PRIVATE_KEY", // You can provide a private key to shipl
-    web3Provider: window.web3, // Or a web3 compatilbe wallet like Metamask
+    web3Provider: window.web3, // Or a web3 compatible wallet like Metamask
-    network: 'rinkeby' // Can be rinkeby, ropsten or kovan (mainnet not available yet) })
+    network: 'rinkeby' // Can be rinkeby, ropsten or kovan (mainnet not available yet)
+    appId: 'YOUR_SHIPL_APP_ID' // This is the appID created in your Shipl Account at console.shipl.co })
 ```